Go to AAD Home

 How long do I keep my physician copy (“white” copies) of the patient forms?

 The patient forms are considered a patient record.
-Therefore, the forms should be kept by the screening volunteer for six years or per his/her state’s requirements.
-If the screening is coordinated by a large medical facility, the facility may require that it maintain the records.
+Therefore, the forms should be kept by the skin cancer check volunteer for six years or per his/her state’s requirements.
+If the skin cancer check is coordinated by a large medical facility, the facility may require that it maintain the records.

-Why is it important to send the AAD copy (“pink” copies) of the screening forms and Volunteer Form (“goldenrod”) back to the AAD?
+Why is it important to send the AAD copy (“pink” copies) of the skin cancer check forms and Volunteer Form (“goldenrod”) back to the AAD?

-Both records are extremely important to send back to the Academy using the envelope because the screening form data is tabulated for the program’s annual report and also cumulative report.
-The data collected is useful in knowing the age ranges of the individuals seeking a skin cancer screening, gender, race, family history of skin cancer, as well as recording any presumptive diagnosis.
+Both records are extremely important to send back to the Academy using the envelope because the skin cancer check form data is tabulated for the program’s annual report and also cumulative report.
+The data collected is useful in knowing the age ranges of the individuals seeking a skin cancer check, gender, race, family history of skin cancer, as well as recording any presumptive diagnosis.

 From the Participating Volunteer Form, the Academy issues thank you letters and certificates of appreciation to the volunteers.